dlmassey/Video-Skip-Conversion/64bit/Readme.md

 **VideoRedo Vrj5 to Kodi Vrj2-** This converts VideoRedo version 5 to Kodi version 2 from the layout on the Kodi Wiki.
 I couldn't get the bookmarks to show on Kodi even though the layout looks correct in the output file.
 The cut scenes I know are working but have undetermined results.
 I don't intend to do anything with converting to VideoRedo version 5 since I don't know what's relevant in the file nor do I understand a lot of what is there.

-**Zoomplayer Cut to Edl no Scenemarks 0 1 3**-Cuts are converted to cuts.
-Jumps are converted to Commercial breaks.
-Mutes are converted to mutes.
+**Zoomplayer Cut to Edl no Scenemarks 0 1 3**-Cuts are converted to EDL cuts.
+Jumps are converted to EDL Commercial breaks.
+Mutes are converted to EDL mutes.
 Bookmarks aren't supported yet.

 **Zoomplayer Cut to Potplayer Pbf**-Looks for cut files and proceeds to look for its zpchp chapter file.
 Zoomplayer zpchp files aren't required.
 I don't intend to make a program that looks only for zpchp files.

+**Srt to Zoomplayer cut**-This is my attempt to make a file that will find a list of words in srt subtitles and guess at the times those words were spoken and try to mute them.
+There are issues that arise with this in different areas.
+Because words are spoken at different speeds, it will be impossible to code a formula to accurately predict when words are spoken based on subtitle text.
+All of the words that are searched for come from http://www.bannedwordlist.com/ I removed some of the words due to my preference.
+The following files are optional for the user but not needed if you want to use my list:
+1. replacewords.txt -This completely replaces the words on my list with another list.
+This requires 1 word per line
+2. addwords.txt - This adds a list of words to my list.
+1 word per line.
+3. excludewords.txt - This tries to remove words that contain the words on the list but aren't those exact words.
+For example, the word 'hello' will be caught if the word 'hell' is searched for.
+My list is small so far because there are many exceptions and I've only looked at 2 srt files prior to posting this.

 Feedback is greatly appreciated